 If you make breakfast with this delicious addition, do not give any to your dog.
 While it may seem completely logical to do so, dogs unfortunately cannot consume bacon, as the large amounts of saturated fats it contains are known to cause digestive problems, including a loss of nutrient absorption, and even pancreatitis.

 11. Raw Meat.

 Dogs are carnivores.
 So, they should be able to eat raw meat without any problems … right?
 After all, out in the wild they would hunt live game, and eat the meat raw, so why not at home?
 If that’s what you’re thinking, you’re not alone.
 But it doesn’t mean that you are correct.
-In fact, if that’s what you’re thinking about your dog, you’re wrong.
-Dogs can eat meat, however, raw meat and eggs are well-known to contain all types of microbiota, including common strains of potentially pathogenic bacteria of salmonella and E. coli – harmful to pups and humans.
+Dogs can eat meat, but raw meat and eggs are well-known to contain all types of microbiota, including common strains of potentially pathogenic bacteria of salmonella and E. coli – harmful to pups and humans.
 The most common symptoms of consuming raw meat or eggs in dogs include stomach upset, like painful abdominals, diarrhea, or loose stools, and vomiting.

 12. Yeast Dough.

 If you are someone who loves to bake, you may need to proceed with caution if your dog is nearby.
 Yeast is an essential addition to any leavened dough, as it is needed for the dough to rise.
 However, if your dog eats it (even in small amounts) it can cause some serious problems, including painful digestive upset, bloating, and even potentially life-threatening intestinal twisting.
 This happens as a result of the ethanol produced by the yeast inside the belly of your dog.
 Ingesting raw bread dough, or the yeast alone, can cause these symptoms of GI distress.